ahenrij/etsmtl-log680-oxygencs/README.md

 ## Setup

-You need to setup the following variables inside the App class:
+To run the app on your machine, you need to setup the following variables in your environment:

 - HOST: The host of the sensor hub and HVAC system.
 - TOKEN: The token for authenticating requests.